 Buckle up because we’re handing the keys over to our data science team!
 (Don’t have the stomach for stats?
 Jump to the FAQ for additional user tips.)

-Imagine you have a bench press one rep max of 235 lbs and a pushup one set max of 41 reps.
+Imagine your Estimated Strength for the bench press is a one-rep max of 235 lbs and in pushups is a one-set max of 41 reps.
 What are your tricep and chest strengths?

 This is exactly what we set out to answer with Muscle Strength scores.